The Definitive Guide to Stacking on FanDuel

 Over the last three seasons, DSTs scored 15 or more FanDuel points 14.0 percent of the time, or 4.22 times per week, so scoring 15-plus essentially equates to having a top-five DST in a given week.
 How did RBs perform when a DST scored 15 or more?

 When a DST scores 15 or more, the RB1 does get a slight bump, scoring 25-plus at a 9.3-percent clip compared to their 6.6-percent rate in all games.
 The RB-DST stack can be a solid option when you can make it happen naturally, but as I mentioned earlier, it doesn't make a ton of sense to build your lineup around it.

-If you've read my Daily Fantasy Playbook DFS strategy guides on DSTs and kickers, you'll know that they both tend to be the most successful in the same type of situation with regards to Vegas lines: as favorites with large spreads.
+Both defense and kickers tend to be most successful in the same type of situation with regards to Vegas lines: as favorites with large spreads.
 Therefore, it is no surprise that there is some correlation between DSTs and kickers.
 I settled on 15 points as a reasonable floor to examine the stack, as combining 30 points from DST/K with the 175 points from the other seven slots would result in a lineup with a floor of 205 points.
 Here are the odds of a DST-K stack hitting: